arthursimas1/computer-graphics/README.md

 # computer-graphics
 Some experiments about computer graphics.

-It implements a Camera, Object, Scene and some transformation functions.
-The Camera windowing system is based on *wxPython*.
+It implements a Camera, Object, Scene, and some rendering and transformation functions.
+The Camera windowing system is based on
+*wxPython*.

 <p align="center">